Four Patchwork Quilting Techniques To Try This Quilt Expo

 The paper templates can be attached with glue, stitches or even ironed on if the paper is a special adhesive variety.
 Once all the pieces are attached, the paper is then removed by pulling it out.
 Because your fabrics are being attached to templates, you can use this technique with fabrics that are usually a bit tricky to work with.

-An easy way to add fabric shapes to your quilt, Applique quilting involves making a shape out of fabric and attaching it to a larger piece by sewing, ironing or gluing.
-If you want curved shapes like waves or circles, using applique is one of the easiest ways to feature them on your quilt.
-Applique is a technique you can also use on clothing, so it's a handy one to master!
-It's a good choice if you want to add extra accessories like beading or sequins to your quilt.
+Applique is one of the easiest quilting techniques if you want to add fabric shapes to your quilt!
+Applique quilting involves making a shape out of fabric and attaching it to a larger quilt piece by sewing, ironing or gluing.
+If you want curved shapes like waves or circles that are traditionally hard to sew, using applique is one of the easiest ways to feature them on your quilt.
+Applique is a technique you can also use on clothing, so it's a handy one to master.
+Add patches to your jackets, jeans or even a fabric bag to customs them to your liking.
+It's a good choice if you want to add extra accessories like beading or sequins to your quilt too!

 A handy tip for applique is to pre-cut and plan the placement of your shapes, as you may be able to cleverly hide stitches by layering shapes partially on top of one another.